 - In a separate section, showcase your additional activities and accomplishments: certifications, publications, additional training, conference participation, volunteer work, etc.

 You’ve learned how to craft the contents of your resume.
 You’re almost good to go.
 But—

 Before you start writing yours, learn the basics of resume formatting and design.
 You know, impressions matter, don’t they?

 How to Format a Resume?

-There’s both art and science to resume formatting, so if you want to learn all the ins and outs, this guide will teach you how to format a resume in 2019.
+There’s both art and science to resume formatting, so if you want to learn all the ins and outs, this guide will teach you how to format a resume.

 Here’s a quick rundown:

 - Pick a respectable font and stick to it throughout your whole resume.
 Keep the font size between 11 and 12 pt.

 - Set the margins for 1 inch on all four sides.

 - Make your resume header legible and visually distinct.